Multiscale-Genomics/Multiscale-Genomics.github.io/docs/howto/index.rst

 Adding a new function
 ---------------------
 All of the examples in the following sections describe code that has been incorporated into a functional workflow and tool within a demonstration VRE Tool that is ready for deployment within the VRE.
-The code can be found on GitHub.
+The code can be found in GitHub repository `mg-process-test <https://github.com/Multiscale-Genomics/mg-process-test>`_.

    `GitHub mg-process-test <https://github.com/Multiscale-Genomics/mg-process-test>`_